jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function registers a staking token (ST) mint with:
+This function:

-1. Finding the vault registry address for the NCN
+1. Finds the vault registry address for the NCN
-2. Finding the NCN config address
+2. Finds the NCN config address
-3. Using the payer as the admin
+3. Uses the payer as the admin
-4. Calling the underlying admin_register_st_mint function with all parameters
+4. Calls the underlying admin_register_st_mint function with all parameters

 ### `add_epoch_state_for_test_ncn()`